Okay, as here we here we are, folks, having more fun than a human being should be allowed to have.

 Half my brain tied behind my back just to make it fair.

-Great to have you, Rush Limbaugh, the EIB network, Hillary Clinton.
+Rush Limbaugh, the EIB network.

 Well, last night.

-Let's go to the audio sound bites for a Hillary Gaff alert.
+Let's go to the audio soundbites for a Hillary Gaffalert.

-Now remember, Hillary is on a new tour that she says is designed to restore trust in government.
+Now, remember, Hillary is on a new tour that she says is designed to restore trust in government.

-Does anybody find it strange that she's doing this while Barack Obama is in the White House, not a Republican.
+Does anybody find it strange that she's doing this while Barack Obama is in the White House, not a Republican?

 She's doing this while the Democrats run the show.

-Retor restore trust in America to her.
+Restore Trust in America to her.

 Here's what she said.

-John stepped between angry protesters and armed police to prevent a potential massacre after the murder of Medgar Evans.
+In 1963 in Jackson, Mississippi, John stepped between angry protesters and armed police to prevent a potential massacre after the murder of Medgar Evans.

 Medgar Evans.

-It was Medgar Everest.
+It was Medgar Evers.

-And if they do mention it, she knew what she knows who Medgar Evers is.
+And if they do mention it, she knew what, she knows who Medgar Evers is.

-She just mispronounced it.
+She just, let's just mispronounced it.

-But it reminded me one of our all-time favorite, and it's tough to pick a real all-time favorite.
+But it reminded me of one of our all-time favorite, and it's tough to pick a real all-time favorite.

-So one of our all-time favorite Hillary Bites, March 4th, 2007, in Selma, Alabama, at the First Baptist Church.
+So one of our all-time favorite Hillary bites, March 4th, 2007, in Selma, Alabama, at the First Baptist Church.

-Let us say with one voice, the words of James Cleveland's great freedom hymn.
+Let us say with one voice the words of James Cleveland's great freedom hymn.

 I don't feel no ways tired.